Tinder For Building A Fire

 Keep your tinder dry, and in a weather proof container.

-When preparing a fire, one should consider building-gathering in this order: big wood, medium size wood, small wood kindling, and then at the very last step – gather or prepare tinder.
-The reason being that if you prepare or expose the tinder first, and then go out and start gathering firewood – by the time you get back to the tinder, it may be wet or damp.
+When preparing a fire, consider gathering wood in this order: large, medium, then small (kindling), and lastly the tinder.
+The reason for this seemingly ‘backwards’ order is because if you prepare or expose the tinder first, and then go out and start gathering firewood – by the time you get back to the tinder, it may be wet or damp.
 So, gathering or preparing the tinder should be the last step, just before starting the fire.

 Here are a few suggestions in no particular order of tinder materials for building a fire: